6 Hidden Cemetery Costs No One Talks About

 5. Headstone Creation Upcharges

-A local memorial provider, like Milano Monuments, will know the area’s cemetery’s rules, regulations and fees, and how to navigate them while still designing a meaningful memorial for your loved one.
+A local memorial provider, like Milano Monuments, knows the area’s cemetery fees and charges as well as rules and regulations.
 Having a large inventory of headstones in-house, and a team with the ability to add personalization to memorials also helps alleviate costs you’d otherwise pay through a cemetery.

 Our Headstone Design Guide helps you learn about what’s possible for a memorial—as well as what might not be allowed—so that you can design and purchase a memorial that is as unique and memorable as the person it’s made to honor.
 Click here to see the guide.